 The team and I are excited about the recognition of our focus and investment in this business.
 You can expect a lot more going forward.

 In fact, if you’re reading my blog, it’s likely you already know Lorrissa Horton, SVP & GM of Webex Calling and Contact Center.
 While I’ve just shared a preview of what’s possible with our Webex Contact Center experience, Lorrissa will be sharing more about how we’re accelerating our vision for Webex Contact Center, backed by details of work already underway.
 She’ll address important questions like: Why transform?
 Why now?
 Why with Webex?
-You won’t want to miss it so be sure to look for her blog here next week.
+You won’t want to miss it so be sure to take a look at her post.

 For additional views on Webex Contact Center, have a look at some of the latest reports and industry recognition: